Dbrauch8/Math-Assignment-with-Averages/README.md

 This is my first successful program where I call methods!

 There is a menu method and four primary methods for performing math functions (corresponding to each part of the assignment).
-An additional "helper" method is used to convert raw test scores into a letter grade average for the scores entered.
+An additional "helper" method converts raw test scores into letter grades for the test scores enteres.
+It is called within three of the primary methods.

 The requirements are listed below.
 ********************
 1. Basic Difficulty
 Sum of numbers